acornprover/acornprover.org/docs/tutorial/multi-step-proofs.md

 }
 ```

-`exists` is the existential quantifier.
+The `exists` keyword is the existential quantifier.
 A number `n` is threeven if there's some other number, `d`, that you can multiply by 3 to get `n`.
 There's also `forall`, the universal quantifier.

 ## The Essence of Being Threeven